How to host a website in local IIS in windows 10

 To enable IIS and the required IIS components on Windows 10, do the following:

-1. Open Control Panel and click Programs and Features » Turn Windows features on or off.
+1. Open the Control Panel and click Programs and Features » Turn Windows features on or off.

 2. Enable Internet Information Services.